-- A modest increase in state sales tax rates.
-This could include broadening the goods and services sales tax base to include currently exempt personal and professional services combined with a program of tax credits for low-income households so that the tax is less regressive; - An increase in the level of revenue produced by the state income tax, achieved by a combination of adjusting rates, exemptions and deductions and graduation in the tax; - Setting aside a designated percentage of the revenues from lotteries and gambling casinos in the state to support public education; - An increase in excise taxes on cigarettes, and alcohol; - Imposition of a statewide property tax with a uniform mill rate on business and commercial property and a statewide tax on commercial and industrial property, either in place of or in addition to local taxes on these properties; and - Limit or cap deductions and exemptions from the corporate income tax.
+- A modest increase in state sales tax rates and broadening of the state sales tax base.
+This could include broadening the goods and services sales tax base to include currently exempt personal and professional services combined with a program of tax credits for low-income households so that the tax is less regressive; - Adjust income tax yields: An increase in the level of revenue produced by the state income tax, achieved by a combination of adjusting rates, exemptions and deductions and graduation in the tax; - Designate revenues: Setting aside a designated percentage of the revenues from lotteries and gambling casinos in the state to support public education; - Increase excise taxes: An increase in excise taxes on cigarettes, and alcohol; - Imposition of a statewide property tax with a uniform mill rate on business and commercial property and a statewide tax on commercial and industrial property, either in place of or in addition to local taxes on these properties; and - Limit or cap deductions and exemptions from the corporate income tax.

-This increase in state revenues for local educational spending should lead to a substantial reduction in property taxes in many towns.
+Increased state revenues for local educational spending should lead to a substantial reduction in property taxes in most towns.
 But legislation would be needed to assure that the new state revenues would produce reduced local property taxes.
 The 2003 Blue Ribbon report (p.
 35), for example, recommended a spending cap to assure that increased state revenues did actually result in a reduction in property taxes.

-Arriving at a decision on which items from the menu are used is covered in the action steps.
+There are a number of different approaches to assuring that property tax relief actually materializes.

 As part of the consideration of a mix of additional revenues and increased efficiencies and savings in current spending, the state should protect its regional business competitiveness and consider the impact of specific taxes on economic growth.
 Information from a statewide tax incidence study requested by the 2005 Connecticut General Assembly should be invaluable in making decisions about replacement revenues.
+(The RFP for a study including these elements was issued with a December 2005 response date).

-Make the property tax system less regressive: Consider a homestead exemption and income-adjusted "circuit breaker" property tax relief.
+Make the property tax system less regressive: Consider a homestead exemption and income-adjusted "circuit breaker" property tax relief or other similar measures.

-Change the property tax formula so that ongoing, albeit reduced, reliance on it will be less regressive in how it impacts residents, both property owners and renters.
-The menu of options for making it tax less regressive includes:
+Change the property tax formula so that ongoing, albeit reduced, reliance on it will be less regressive in how it impacts residents, for both property owners and renters.
+The menu of options for making it less regressive includes:

-Homestead exemptions, which provide relief to a broad range of homeowners.
+- Homestead exemptions, which provide relief to a broad range of homeowners.
 This is a tax credit for residents on their principal residence.
-In Florida, for example, the exemption basically takes \$25,000 off the tax-assessed value of the property, giving the homeowner a tax reduction of about \$500.

-Income-based property tax relief: An income-based "circuit breaker," which addresses the equity issue and provides a tax credit and relief to low-income owners/renters.
+In Florida, for example, the exemption basically takes \$25,000 off the taxassessed value of the property, giving the homeowner a tax reduction of about \$500. - Income-based property tax relief: An income-based "circuit breaker," which addresses the equity issue and provides a tax credit and relief to low-income owners/renters.
 It comes into play when a household is overburdened by the property tax (for example 5% of income or higher).
 For instance, it could extend the present circuit breaker beyond the elderly and disabled to include all low-income people.

-Allocate revenues raised to local governments in a manner that assures a more accurate consideration of student needs, appropriate educational investment and property tax relief.
+Provide revenues to local governments in a manner that assures a more accurate consideration of student need, appropriate educational investment and property tax relief.